atomrichard/tempo/README.md

 ### Inputs
 * template folder name (with path which relative to the project folder)
-* template file anem (with path which relative to the template folder)
+* template file name (with path which relative to the template folder)
 * data for the template file

 ### Example